Web Interface Guide

 on these parameters, parameter values, and algorithms is given

 User's Guide.
-The relevant setting is indicated here.
+Where appropriate the corresponding SkyView-in-a-Jar setting is indicated here.

-Also included in this document is some information about the results page generated from the Query Form
+This document also provides a quick overview on the results page generated from the Query Form

 Overall Organization of the Query Form

-When the form first appears many options are hidden.
+When the standard form first appears many options are hidden.
 You can

 and a set of options will be displayed.